pxlnic/100-days-of-frontend-code-2022/README.md

 This repository was created new from [Kallaway's](https://github.com/Kallaway/100-days-of-code) original repository.
 I had forked it before and was not able to again.
 I would recommend forking his as this one will not have any updates to the documentation after today (02/13/2022).

+## What I am Planning to Accomplish

+My primary goal is to sharpen my frontend development skills and develop better git practices.
+More specifically my goals are:

+- Create a "todo app" with Vue, Svelte, Solid, and Alpine (the same app with different frameworks)
+- Create a unique app with each of these four frameworks
+- Mange git repositorys better with proper branching and planning

 ## If you've decided to join:

 0. Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect